Varghese Mathai

 Mathai Varghese is a mathematician at the University of Adelaide.
 His first most influential contribution is the Mathai–Quillen formalism, which he formulated together with Daniel Quillen, and which has since found applications in index theory and topological quantum field theory.
 He was appointed a full professor in 2006.
 He was appointed Director of the Institute for Geometry and its Applications in 2009.
 In 2011, he was elected a Fellow of the Australian Academy of Science.
-In 2013, he was appointed the (Sir Thomas) Elder Professor of Mathematics at the University of Adelaide, and was elected a Fellow of the Royal Society of South Australia.
+In 2013, he was appointed the Elder Professor of Mathematics at the University of Adelaide, and was elected a Fellow of the Royal Society of South Australia.
 In 2017, he was awarded an ARC Australian Laureate Fellowship.